 Stick to experiencing the joys, trances, and highs mother nature has in store for you.
 Ward off the Cigarettes and Bottles back in your Concrete-Jungle-Home.
 Help yourself to a safer trip, and, an easy on the lungs hike.

 Always remember, it’s about the journey and not the destination.
 Don’t be anxious every now and then wondering how much of the trail is left, and, worry about whether you’ll be able to make it or not.
 Yes, the trails plan is put together in a way that everyone makes it to the end.
 So, stay carefree, and breathe and visualize in everything you pass by.
-Remember! probably this may be the only time in your life time that you’d be there at that location.
+Remember! probably this may be the only time in your life that you’d be there at that location.
 Although, your destination will be pretty erratic too!

-Downside of everything not being Robotic and clockwork yet.
-Expect all unlikely situations to arise, basic human errors, natural turbulence and some off the plan turns.
-As much as your organizer makes sure you get your value for money, and time invested, understand that not everything works as smooth as a computer-code.
+The downside of everything not being Robotic and clockwork yet.
+Expect all unlikely situations to arise, basic human errors, natural turbulence, and some off-the-plan turns.
+As much as your organizer makes sure you get your value for money, and time invested, understand that not everything works as smoothly as computer code.

 Let that adrenaline rush in, but know your limits.
 It only takes a millisecond and one reckless decision to get yourself in danger.
 Neither be a spoilsport and dare to be adventurous, nor challenge yourself to new levels of risk.

-Pitch in your tents, sleep on a rugged tent floor, live off dimmed lanterns, collect some firewood, prepare food from peeling veggies to washing dishes afterwards.
+Pitch in your tents, sleep on a rugged tent floor, live off dimmed lanterns, collect some firewood, prepare food from peeling veggies to washing dishes afterward.
 You’ll learn a few life skills along the way, and, learn to appreciate little luxuries which you simply buy off back home.